EI Small Grant Program

 - Address how the effort(s) will transform student learning in the identified course or program.
 Priority will be given to courses or programs that project or demonstrate high student demand and/or that fulfill a substantial curricular need.

-- Align with departmental priorities and include a signature of endorsement from the department chair
+- Show clear alignment with departmental priorities and include a signature of endorsement from the department chair.

 - Clearly articulate how the effort(s) will be sustained once the funds have been expended.

 The program uses 101 funds, and proposals can now request the funds to span two fiscal years.
-Since the program uses 101 funds…
+Since the program uses 101 funds:

 - Funds requested to support salary must be used before June 30 of the fiscal year in which they were received, otherwise they will be converted into “Supplies and Expenses” funds.

 - Fringe is already accounted for and does not need to be included in the request.

 - Funds cannot be used to support project and/or research assistants, and the resulting tuition remission.